Guidelines for authors and reviewers

 The Review follows the conventions of the Oxford University Press in spelling, and will thus use ‘ize’ suffixes for many verbs, for example, ‘organize’, rather than ‘ise’.
 (The rule affects about 200 verbs, with notable exceptions being: advertise, advise, analyse, chastise, enfranchise, improvise, paralyse, supervise, tantalise, comprise, surmise, surprise, promise.)
 Authors will find guidance in the New Oxford Dictionary for Writers and Editors (2005).
 The editors also use the New Oxford Spelling Dictionary (2005).

-The Review does not use a full stop:
+The Review does not use a full stop, or point, at the end:

 - after an abbreviation that ends in the last letter of the word (Dr, Mr, St)